cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 | is bit not set? | `if (elements & (bit_index == 0)):` | `if (elements & (1 << left_shift == 0)):` |

 ### Custom functions

+We can create custom functions to make our life a bit easier.
+The column **Flag** appears ordered, but they can be used in any row.

 | Name and parameter | Body | Flag |
 |-|-|-|